 Creating a 'How to' Guide

-How to create a Guide to describe a step-by-step process or provide technical instructions for a user.
+How to use Content Publisher to describe a step-by-step process or provide technical instructions on the website.

 When to create a 'How to' Guide